cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Google Shopping =
 Our plugin offers added and advanced features for creating the best possible product feed for Google Shopping.
 Feeds created by our plugin have a high approval rate on products in Google's Merchant center.
 Also, because of a WooCommerce bug in the structured data of variable products all of these products would normally be disapproved in Google's merchant center.
 Our plugin fixes this bug and enables you to advertise on all of your products in Google Shopping.

-= Facebook Feed/Catalog and remarketing =
+= Meta / Facebook Feed/Catalog and remarketing =
-Our plugin offers added and advanced features for creating the best possible product feed for your Facebook catalog and Facebook shop.
-Our plugin also includes the Facebook pixel and CAPI support.
+Our plugin offers added and advanced features for creating the best possible product feed for your Meta, Facebook catalog and Facebook shop.
+Our plugin also includes the Meta / Facebook pixel and CAPI support.

 = Google Analytics support =
 This plugin enables you to add and configure Google Analytics UTM tracking-codes to your product URL’s so you can measure the effectiveness of your marketing channels in Google Analytics.